Merge git fork changes with unrelated histories

 git push

-Jane make a new fork of your repo, deleting her old fork with all the incorrect history, else you’ll have to do this all over again for her future changes.
+Jane should create a new fork of the repository, deleting the old fork with the incorrect history to avoid repeating this process for future changes.

-1. delete the coolprog directory on her computer
+1. Delete the coolprog directory on the local machine.

-This procedure is not normally necessary, it’s only for the case where Git history has been rewritten before Jane forked the repo.
+This procedure is typically unnecessary and is only required when Git history has been rewritten before the fork.

 Pure Git

-This way requires Jane to force push, and Jane has to execute these commands (or give you write access to her forked repo).
-This is risky, so consider the “Easy” way instead.
+This method requires Jane to force push and execute these commands (or grant write access to the forked repository).
+It is risky, so the “Easy” way is recommended.

 cd ${TMPDIR}